powsybl/powsybl-core/docs/configuration/modules/javaScriptPostProcessor.md

 | printToStdOut | Boolean | no | true | If true, prints the output of the script to the standard output stream. |
 | script | Path | no | import-post-processor.js | The javascript script to apply to the imported IIDM network. |

-**script**: The path of the javascript script must be an absolute.
+**script**: The path of the javascript script must be absolute.
 If this property is not set, the `import-post-processor.js` file is read from the [powsybl configuration](../itools.md) folder.

 ## Examples